TheresaLui/SelfHelpContent_v2/articles/microsoft.synapse/synapse-administrationandsecurity-sqlpoolrestoringfrombackup.md

 * Create user-defined restore points via [Azure Portal](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-restore-points#create-user-defined-restore-points-through-the-azure-portal) or [PowerShell](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-restore-points)
 * If you are trying to restore a SQL pool from a backup:

-  * restore a deleted SQL pool using [Azure Portal](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-restore-deleted-dw#restore-a-deleted-database-using-the-azure-portal) or [PowerShell](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-restore-deleted-dw#restore-a-deleted-data-warehouse-through-powershell)
+  * Restore a deleted SQL pool using [Azure Portal](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-restore-deleted-dw#restore-a-deleted-database-using-the-azure-portal) or [PowerShell](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-restore-deleted-dw#restore-a-deleted-data-warehouse-through-powershell)
-  * restore an active or paused SQL pool using [Azure Portal](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-restore-active-paused-dw#restore-an-existing-data-warehouse-through-the-azure-portal) or [PowerShell](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-restore-active-paused-dw#restore-an-existing-data-warehouse-through-powershell).
+  * Restore an active or paused SQL pool using [Azure Portal](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-restore-active-paused-dw#restore-an-existing-data-warehouse-through-the-azure-portal) or [PowerShell](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-restore-active-paused-dw#restore-an-existing-data-warehouse-through-powershell).
 Note that when restoring, you can specify a different ServiceObjectiveName (DWU) or a different server residing in a different region.
   * If portal doesn't show restore point, use [PowerShell](https://docs.microsoft.com/powershell/module/az.sql/get-azsqldatabaserestorepoint?view=azps-2.4.0#examples) to confirm if the restore point was created

 * If you are moving or restoring your SQL pool across subscriptions: